CHAPTER ONE concluded...

 were introduced later in the 17th century by the Polish astronomer Johannes

 Hevelius (1611–87), filling the remaining gaps in the northern sky.
-They were listed in his
+These were listed in his

-star catalogue dated 1687 and were depicted on his accompanying star atlas
+star catalogue dated 1687 and depicted on his accompanying star atlas called

 Firmamentum Sobiescianum, both published posthumously in 1690.
 Oddly, Hevelius insisted on measuring